Dr David Sinclair: Can Aging Be Reversed? After 8 Weeks, Cells Appeared 75% Younger In Tests!

 TL;DR

-• Gene therapy developed by Sinclair's lab is being used in clinical trials to restore eyesight and reverse blindness by resetting cellular age
+- Gene therapy techniques developed in Sinclair's lab are already being used to restore eyesight and reverse blindness in human trials

 Episode Recap